Small saphenous vein

 The small saphenous vein extends from the lateral marginal of the foot posterior to the lateral malleolus.
 It then ascends along the posterior surface of the leg and passes between the two heads of gastrocnemius.
 In many individuals, the small saphenous vein drains into the popliteal vein at the saphenopopliteal junction, whose location is variable but proximal to the tibial plateau in most cases.
 The small saphenous vein usually gives off a branch, the vein of Giacomini, which extends up the thigh and runs between the biceps femoris and semimembranosus muscles.

 The small saphenous vein is accompanied by the sural nerve along its course in the posterior aspect of the leg.
-The sural nerve is a sensory cutaneous nerve that is formed by branches from the common fibular (ventral rami of L4-S2) and tibial (ventral rami of L4-S3) branches of the sciatic nerve (ventral rami of L4-S3).
+The sural nerve is a sensory cutaneous nerve that is formed by branches from the common fibular (anterir rami ofs spinal nerves L4-S2) and tibial (anterior rami of spinal nerves L4-S3) branches of the sciatic nerve (anterior rami of spinal nerves L4-S3).

 Varicose veins: The small saphenous vein is a superficial vein.
 The deep veins (posterior tibial, anterior tibial, fibular, popliteal, femoral) are separated from the superficial veins by a series of valves.
 These valves ensure blood flows from the superficial system to the deep system and prevent backflow.
 Incompetence of these valves results in tortuous veins, called varicose veins.
 Signs associated with such veins include: